LeonSong1995/MeDuSA/docs/documentation/04_Mon_Example.md

   return(abundance_temp)
 })

-#subset the columns of the data frame to match the bulk data
+#Subset the columns of the data frame to match the bulk data
 abundance_expect = abundance_expect[, colnames(abundance_expect) %in% colnames(bulk)]
 ```
 Next, we compare the estimated cell-state abundance obtained from bulk data to that measured from scRNA-seq data.